 - 3 units, Letter, 3 lec/0 lab, DE - DA, CSU/UC, LACCDGE C, CSUGE C2, IGETC 3B - Prerequisite: ENGLISH 101 or 101X or 101Y or 101Z - This course examines literary texts and narrative-focused video games to analyze digital literature using theoretical readings and hands-on play.
 Students will research the cultural impact and sociopolitical dynamic of digital games as a new context for literary criticism.
 The class will analyze traditional elements of narrative such as character, plot, dialogue, and setting in digital literature.
-In addition, students will explore Joseph Campbell's The Hero's Journey as well as traditional literary criticisms and digital literary criticisms such as Feminist theory, New Historicism, Postcolonialism, and Player-Response.
+In addition, students will explore Joseph Campbell's The Hero's Journey as well as traditional literary criticisms and digital literary criticisms, Postcolonialism, and Player-Response.
 (Effective Spring 2019)